Survival Mindset: The One Skill More Important Than Any Gear You Own

 Survival Mindset = “I can”

 I can.
-When this becomes your attitude, it’s not that you’re blithely ignoring the reality of a given situation, but rather, you’re approaching circumstances in a more productive way.
+When this becomes your survival attitude, it’s not that you’re blithely ignoring the reality of a given situation, but rather, you’re approaching circumstances in a more productive way.
 We’re checking fatalism and despair at the door and engaging instead in trouble-shooting, solution-finding, possibility-making.

 It’s a powerful little tool.
 Yet it’s only as effective as our willingness to wield it.
 In my state of cold with no coffee, there was one negative thought that was about to make my situation worse.
 It was one thought: